 The VPR may solicit such assistance or advice, as he/she deems appropriate, including, for example, the designation of a faculty member with knowledge of the researcher's field to assist with technical inquiries.
 However, no one who is related to the researcher and no one who works closely with the researcher may be asked to assist the VPR in the inquiry.
-Therefore in rare instances the VPR may have to obtain discreet assistance from persons outside the university who are knowledgeable in the researcher's field.
-It is imperative that the fact finder(s) at all times appear and actually be impartial.
+Therefore, in rare instances the VPR may have to obtain discreet assistance from people outside the university who are knowledgeable in the researcher's field.
+It is imperative that the fact finder(s) always appear and be impartial.
 During the initial inquiry, the name(s) of the person(s) who report the misconduct shall be kept confidential.